differentialderek/decentralised-fundraising-platform/README.md

 ## Key Features

 This platform is a decentralised way of raising funds for decentralised projects.
 Investors can choose projects to fund.
-In exchange for their investment, they receive "investment" tokens, which later mature into governance tokens for the project they funded.
+In exchange for their investment, they receive "pre-governance" tokens, which later mature into governance tokens for the project they funded.
 Projects initiated will outline a timetable for disbursement of funds, which must be at least four rounds for security purposes; at any point, the stakeholders can vote to terminate the project and get a refund of the funds that remain.

 The key feature here is early and active community involvement in a decentralised project.
 Projects interact with their community in every step of the process.
 The project has the responsibility of keeping their stakeholders informed on the progress and development of the project.
 If they ghost their stakeholders, stakeholders have mechanisms in place where they can get a refund on their investment.